Under Construction Today. Building for Tomorrow.

 - A new 32,000 square foot addition to the Moakley building that will house otolaryngology, outpatient endoscopy services, the Center for Digestive Disorders, and renovated outpatient PACU bays.

 - A new Women and Infants’ Center in the Yawkey Ambulatory Care Center.
 The Center will serve pregnant women through when they deliver will feature private birthing and post-partum rooms, amenities for family members staying over, and a state-of-the-art Neonatal Intensive Care Unit (NICU).
 The NICU will include private rooms for babies and their families, making BMC the only hospital in Boston to offer private NICU rooms.

-- A new cafeteria and Demonstration Kitchen in the Yawkey Ambulatory Care Center.
+- A new cafeteria and Teaching Kitchen in the Yawkey Ambulatory Care Center.
 The bright, open cafeteria will feature seating for over 200 people and all types of foods, from Cuban to Japanese, as well as traditional American fare.
-BMC’s Demonstration Kitchen, which educates patients about nutrition, healthy eating and healthy cooking, will also be located in the cafeteria.
+BMC’s Teaching Kitchen, which educates patients about nutrition, healthy eating and healthy cooking, will also be located in the cafeteria.

 To learn more about BMC’s redesign efforts, visit the Clinical Campus Redesign site.